Forms Rendering

 </dl>

-- distinguish between odd and even lines
+- distinguishing odd and even rows with CSS classes

-- make required and optional draw differently
+- visually distinguishing required and optional items

 Options